vgslavov/Problems/leetcode/sysdesign.md

 #### Use Cases

 * as message queue: consumers ack
-    * asynchronous processing: uploading large files
+    * asynchronous processing: uploading large files (but not on Kafka! queue events for processing them)
     * in order message processing: waiting queues
     * decouple producer from consumer to scale independently
 * as stream: consumers don't ack